 During these extraordinary times, supporting our students is our highest priority.
-Fall Term courses will be held both online and on campus.
-All Campus Student Services offices will continue to provide virtual assistance as an option throughout Fall Term.
-Starting Monday, August 3, some in-person services also will be available on campus, with appointments required in most cases, and facial coverings and social distancing required inside all campus buildings.
+Courses are being held both on campus and online, with increased on-campus options for Spring Term, with small class sizes and safety protocols in place.
+All Campus Student Services offices will continue to provide virtual assistance as an option to support Spring Term.
+Some in-person services also are available on campus, with appointments required in most cases, and facial coverings and social distancing required inside all campus buildings.
 Review the chart of basic services for on-campus availability, plus use the quick links below the chart for more details on almost two dozen student services areas.
 Reach out when you have questions.

 | Service Area

 ||Virtual?||On-Campus Availability?||Hours, Location & Contact

 ||By Appointment Only: Log in to myEFSC and follow info in Student Services Appointment

 |Associate Provosts||Yes - Details||Remote/Virtual Assistance via phone, email and online meetings||View by Campus|

 ||Drop-In Details: Cocoa, Melbourne, Palm Bay.
 Titusville: Appointment required for on-campus service||View by Campus|